The Bankrate promise

-It doesn’t matter how much cash you have in your checking account, a daily debit card limit could cause your purchases to be declined.
+Regardless of how much cash is in your checking account, a daily debit-card limit can cause a transaction to be declined.

 “They raised the limit for that day to the amount that I asked for based on the transaction that I was anticipating,” Gwaltney says.
 “And everything worked fine.”

-Those who regularly use their debit card and make large purchases from time to time may want to get a higher daily debit card limit.
+The daily debit-card limit is typically several thousand dollars, though it varies among banks.
+Those who regularly use their debit card and make large purchases from time to time may want to request a higher daily debit-card limit from their bank.

 1. Find out the limit that the bank sets

-People generally aren’t aware of their daily debit card limit.
-Credit card limits, or available credit, are usually known because they’re on your credit card statement or on the app.
-Calling your bank, visiting your bank or looking in the bank’s account disclosures or account agreement are some possible ways to find out your daily debit card limit.
+Account holders generally aren’t aware of their daily debit card limit.
+Credit card limits, or available credit, are usually known because they’re on a credit card statement or mobile app.

-Some banks may consider secure messaging to be a safe way to find out this information.
-Check with your bank to see its policy.
+Certain banks consider secure messaging a safe way to disclose this information.
+Check with your bank for its policy.

 Finding out your limit before a large purchase can save time and possibly prevent a declined transaction.